openfisca/openfisca-doc/openfisca-core/reforms.md

 To change the JSON data structure of the legislation in the reform, you call the `reform.modify_legislation_json` method which takes as a parameter a callback.
 This callback is a function you write in which the legislation JSON will be modified.
-It takes in parameter a copy of the legislation_json of the reference tax and benefit system that you can modify (do not handle the copy yourself) and return.
+It takes in parameter a copy of the legislation_json of the reference tax and benefit system that you can modify (do not make the copy yourself) and return.

-> This mechanism allows some optimisations: the deepcopy of the legislation_json occurs only once.

 Here is an example: